jmutai/zimbra-rhel7/README.md

 This repository contains different scripts to create RHEL 7 Zimbra docker image.

-It tries to automate zimbra installation on a Docker.
+It tries to automate zimbra installation on Docker.
 If you get any errors be kind and share them so that i can improve on it.

 ## How to use files in this repo?